Detailed Action

 Next, “a control input for requesting generation of a private chat area corresponding to one of the plurality of another parties while group chatting is received (S102).”
 Chang ¶ 130.

-and displaying a second group chat interface based on the first operation,
+displaying a second group chat interface or a member selection interface based on whether the duration of the first operation is greater than a first threshold, comprising:

 wherein the second group chat interface is a chat interface of a second chat group,